 Hoi An Museum of History and Culture

 The Hoi An History museum is located on the second floor of the ancient Quan Yin pagoda.
-Originally built in the 17th century by Minh Huong villagers to worship Guanyin (the Goddess of Mercy), the museum is adjacent to the Guan Yu temple and is in central Hoi An.
-At one point, the pagoda was magnificent, but the years have taken their toll and it’s now in need of some minor upkeep.
+Originally built in the 17th century by Minh Huong villagers to worship Guanyin (the Goddess of Mercy).
+The museum is adjacent to the Guan Yu temple and is in central Hoi An.
+At one point, the pagoda was magnificent.
+But the years have taken their toll and it’s now in need of some minor upkeep.
 It’s worth a visit, simply to see the building, and the exhibit itself will only take an hour of your time.
-It’s often quiet here, unaffected by tourist crowds, so you should have the place to yourself.
+It’s often quiet here, unaffected by tourist crowds, so most of the time you have the place to yourself.